A powerful argument for buying photovoltaic solar panels

 Meanwhile, the feed-in tariff rates are on a slippery slope downwards for newer adopters, so may I back-up our experts’ statement to say:

-“The argument for and against the installation of solar technology has now been resolved and the sooner your household claim the current tariff rate, especially before the cat is truly let out of the bag – and a possible energy crisis leaves demand outstripping our ability to supply.”
+“The argument for and against the installation of solar technology has now been resolved and the sooner your household claims the current tariff rate, especially before the cat is truly let out of the bag – and a possible energy crisis leaves demand outstripping our ability to supply.”

 A window of opportunity and a truly profound moment in time indeed.